Skip to main content

 Swanky ran an A/B test on gifting brand Letterfest’s Shopify store, clearly highlighting on the product pages that the item would arrive in enough time for Mother’s Day.
 The result was a significant uplift in conversions and reduction of drop-off in the checkout stage, as users felt confident that their gift would be delivered in time.

-transparent delivery costs
+transparent delivery costs for a localized customer experience

 8: Find a reliable logistics partner that aligns with your brand values

 The majority of global brands outsource at least some aspects of their international shipping to a 3PL (third-party logistics provider).
-3PLs can handle all aspects of the fulfilment process, including warehousing, tax and compliance, which take a lot of weight off you as the retailer, especially if you are just starting out in a new market.
+3PLs can handle all aspects of the fulfillment process, including warehousing, tax and compliance, which take a lot of weight off you as the retailer, especially if you are just starting out in a new market.

 One of the biggest challenges in a new region will be building confidence in your brand.
 Your delivery partner represents your brand through the customer experience they offer, so it’s essential to choose a partner known for their first-class service.
 This may not mean the cheapest option available, but the value of seeing happy customers return and promote your brand to others will be well worth the cost.

 Be sure to find a partner that aligns with your brand values.
 For example, if you’re a sustainable brand, you’ll want this to be reflected in your shipping as well as your products themselves.
-Shoppers are also increasingly taking a stand against excessive use of plastic packaging, favouring greener options instead.
+Shoppers are also increasingly taking a stand against excessive use of plastic packaging, favoring greener options instead.
 It would be prudent to keep this in mind when you’re selecting a logistics partner.

 9: Provide a variety of delivery options